-Reconstructions are shown in figure 11.
-The left column was obtained by algorithm 1.
-The other columns were obtained by algorithm 2.
+Reconstructions are shown in Fig. 11.
+The left column was obtained by Algorithm 1.
+The other columns were obtained by Algorithm 2.
 Optimal regularization parameter was used at each noise level.
 In the second column, we show reconstructions with $\epsilon = 10^{-6}$ .
 As expected, these reconstructions are inaccurate except in the case of noiseless data.
 Indeed, the operation of diagonal scaling multiplies the equations that are most affected by noise by large constants and therefore makes them more significant.
 As we increase the cut-off parameter $\epsilon$ , the reconstructions are more clear.
-At the largest value of noise used, $\gamma = 1$ , the reconstructions by algorithms 1 and 2 with $\epsilon = 0.1$ are approximately of the same quality.
+At the largest value of noise used, $\gamma = 1$ , the reconstructions by Algorithm 1 and Algorithm 2 with $\epsilon = 0.1$ are approximately of the same quality.
 The outer shell is clearly visible and is reconstructed more-or-less correctly, but the inner shell is not visible.
-However, the algorithm 2 reconstruction is much more efficient.
-Indeed, at $\epsilon = 0.1$ , we have $M_A = M_B = 28$ .
-The total number of equations retained in this case is $28^2 = 784$ .
-This is significantly less than the total number of unknowns, which is $N_v = 21^3 = 9261$ .
-The computational bottleneck is reduced by the factor $(9261/784)^3 \approx 1650$ .
-This is the approximate computational speed-up that one obtains for the last (fifth) column of figure 11 relative
+However, the Algorithm 2 reconstruction is much more efficient.
+Indeed, at

 Figure 11.
-Reconstructions for the large target and the same measurement geometry as in section 5.2 obtained by algorithm (left column) and by algorithm 2 with different values of the cut-off parameter $\epsilon$ .
+Reconstructions for the large target and the same measurement geometry as in Section 5.2 obtained by Algorithm 1 (left column) and by Algorithm 2 (other columns) with different values of the cut-off parameter $\epsilon$ .
 Reconstructions were obtained at different levels of noise as quantified by the parameter $\gamma$ .
 Areas where the reconstruction exceeds the maximum value used for the color map (which represents values from -2 to 3) are shown as white.